anjali-chadha/awesome-pedestrian-detection/README.md

 Curated list of papers on the topic of Pedestrian Detection
 ## Papers
 1. [Pedestrian detection in video surveillance using fully convolutional YOLO neural network](https://www.researchgate.net/publication/317967088_Pedestrian_detection_in_video_surveillance_using_fully_convolutional_YOLO_neural_network)
-    * Combine detection and classification tasks using CNN.
-    * YOLO CNN - Drawbacks:
-        * Full connected layers that obstruct applying the CNN to images with different resolution.
-        * Limits the ability to disitinguish small close human figures in groups
-    * Changed network architecture overcoming above drawbacks.
-    * Datasets:
-        * Caltech
-        * Kitty
-        * Moscow city surveillance data
-    * Two stages of traning:
-        * Pre-trained new added convolutional layers on Caltech, Kitti
-            * Didn't freeze the initial layers
-        * Fine tune on ow datasets
-            * Learning only for new layers
-     * For both stages,
-        * SGD RMSProp
-        * Batch Normalisation

 2. [Deep convolutional neural networks for pedestrian detection](https://arxiv.org/pdf/1510.03608.pdf)
       * Extends R-CNN